Module 00: What Is a Language Model?

 • Language models predict the next token from a probability distribution over the vocabulary

-• Simple counting (n-grams) fails because language has long-range dependencies that require more than a fixed window
+• Simple counting (n-grams) fails because language has long-range dependencies that demand variable context

-• Transformers use attention to dynamically focus on relevant context, no matter how far back
+• Transformers use attention to dynamically focus on relevant context, however distant

 • You’ll build each component from scratch in the modules ahead, from tensors to text generation